 Until a few days ago with the end of the Jewish holiday students were taken into field visit to the German Colony to observe the ending festivities of the Jewish Holidays.

-As much as I hope that something will be taken immediately in checking this school curricula on all levels.
+As much as I hope that something will be taken immediately in checking this school curriculum on all levels.
 Those who sponsor them in America, or donors who believe that they are helping the poor Palestinian people, whereas this is a school that the rich can only pay its fees.